 For just 88,000 miles roundtrip, you can fly business class on almost any Star Alliance carrier from North America to Europe and back.
 That's almost unbeatable, so be sure to read our full walkthrough on how to book business class flights to Europe using ANA miles.

 While your options for airlines are long, you'll want to focus on a handful of carriers for which ANA won't pass on hefty cash fees and surcharges.
 Your best bets are United Airlines, Turkish Airlines, Air Canada, LOT Polish, and SAS.
 For example, you can book this ticket from Chicago-O'Hare (ORD) to Brussels (BRU) for just 88,000 miles and less than $61 USD.

 How to Book It

 ANA is one of the absolute best transfer partners of American Express Membership Rewards.
-That means you can transfer the points you earn from the Platinum Card® from American Express or the American Express® Gold Card straight to your ANA account.
+That means you can transfer the points you earn from *amex platinum* or the *amex gold* straight to your ANA account.

-With record-high bonuses of up to 75,000 points available on the American Express Gold Card after spending $4,000 within six months available via CardMatch, that's a strong option – and it's even better if you find a way to get a 90,000-point bonus through a personal referral link for the Gold Card.
+With record-high bonuses of up to 75,000 points available on the American Express Gold Card after spending $6,000 within six months available via CardMatch, that's a strong option – and it's even better if you find a way to get a targeted for the 90,000-point bonus directly from Amex for the Gold Card.

 Again, beware that these transfers can take a day or two to hit your account.
 That could put you in a time crunch if you're looking to book award space that could disappear.
 And when you're using ANA to book, you have to book round-trip – one-ways aren't allowed (though a multi-city trip is easy to pull off!)

 Availability to book these flights with ANA miles can come and go, depending on which carrier you're hoping to fly over to Europe and back.
-We've seen plenty of United Polaris seats available over to several cities, including for a trip to London for summer 2023!
+We've seen plenty of United Polaris seats available over to several cities, including for a trip to Belgium or Switzerland over winter 2024.